 A few weeks ago I tried a cup of Panera’s Butternut Squash soup, and was it ever good.
-I immediately set about trying to make a copycat recipe and to my delight and (quite frankly) surprise I nailed it the first try.
+I immediately set about trying to make a copycat recipe and to my delight and (quite frankly) surprise I nailed it on the first try.

 The soup is naturally gluten-free (and can easily be made paleo by changing the type of milk and omitting the maple syrup).

 Looking for more gluten-free resources?
 This Everything Gluten Free page is a library of everything gluten free we’ve worked on.

 To me this recipe just tastes like fall.
 Because squash is in season is incredibly inexpensive, you’ll want to put this Simple Butternut Squash recipe in your regular menu rotation.

 Simple Butternut Squash Soup